-The miles of endless beaches and perpetual waves make Tofino one of the top destinations for surfing in Canada.
-You can surf here year-round.
+The miles of endless beaches and perpetual waves make Tofino the top destination for surfing in Canada.
+You can surf here year-round, but thick wetsuits are required.
 On sunny days in February, it's hard to tell it's not the middle of summer, with surfers flocking to the beaches from morning until sundown.

 3. Hike through Old-Growth Forest to Beaches and Coves

 Highlights: Impossibly huge old-growth trees, boardwalks, and birdlife

 The hiking trails in Tofino and nearby Ucluelet are relatively short but nothing less than spectacular.
 The old-growth forests here contain some of the oldest documented trees in Canada.
 Huge, centuries-old Douglas fir, Sitka spruce, and western red cedar line most of the trails, and many lead to secluded coves and empty beaches.

 One of the most popular short hikes is the Rainforest Trail, where you can walk on raised boardwalks below giant trees and experience the sights, sounds, and smells of this magical place.
 Two loop trails (loop A and loop B), each of which is a little over one kilometer in length, can be done independently or combined into one.
 Although the boardwalks make this an easy trail, there is some elevation and a number of stairs.

 For a mix of forest, beach, and culture, walk to the Nuu-chah-nulth Trail to Florencia Bay Trail.
 See a totem pole and information plaques along the route explaining the traditions of the Nuu-chah-nulth culture.
 This trail opens onto both Wackaninnish Beach and Florencia Bay, both spectacular beaches.